n11-TalentHub-Java-Bootcamp/n11-talenthub-bootcamp-graduation-project-taniltekdemir/README.md

 Lombok Slf4j was used for logging processors.
 Every important operation such as saving, updating, deleting, sending notification was logged.

 ### Documentation
 Swagger was used for documentation.
 All endpoints are accessible.
-You can also be autorized in swagger by getting tokens after the login process. here is the link to the documentation file. [link]
+You can also be autorized in swagger by getting tokens after the login process. here is the link to the documentation file.
+[Api-docs.json](https://github.com/n11-TalentHub-Java-Bootcamp/n11-talenthub-bootcamp-graduation-project-taniltekdemir/blob/main/src/server/main/resources/Api-docs.json)

 ### Exception Handling
 Exception handling operations are customized.
 Created ExceptionResponse so that errors are in standard format.
 You can find these operations in "common/exception/"